 - Servings: 10–12

-I like this recipe because it works for holidays but also feels easy enough for a Sunday dinner.
-It’s forgiving, flavorful, and reheats beautifully.’
+I like this recipe because it feels perfect for holiday meals, but it’s also simple enough for me to make on a relaxed Sunday dinner at home.

 Hi, my name is Dipendra Kumar.
-I like cooking food for my family and relatives.
-My friends call me a pro chef.
-I uploaded videos on youtube and google.
+I enjoy cooking for my family and relatives, and my friends often call me a pro chef because of how much passion I put into my food.
+I also upload cooking videos on YouTube and Google.

 Ingredients Needed